8bitprodigy/frop-site/Debate_Notes/VeganGains-Economics.md

 Free markets are the epitome of individual rights and freedom.

 Free markets only occur when all parties of a transaction are participating voluntarily.
+If at any point coercion is involved, as a matter of definition, it is not free.

 Society is able to best flourish when each individual is free to exercise their will through the pursuit of their own rational self-interest.
+Since every individual has their own unique set of values, needs, and desires, only they can best determine what actions they can take to best reach their ends.
+Left to their own devices, in pursuit of rational self-interest, the individual seeks the path they believe will best lead them to long-term survival and prosperity, not short-term immediate gratification.
+A rational actor will recognize that their long-term interests are best served creating value, respecting the rights of others, and forming mutually beneficial relationships

+Planned economies, on the other hand, will ultimately lead to failure due to compounding inefficiencies inherent to them:

+- **Knowledge problem** - central planners lack all the local and specialized knowledge that millions of individuals have, and cannot account for local needs

+- **Price Calculation problem** - Without emergent prices to indicate where consumer demand is focused, there's no way to determine where to most efficiently allocate resources

+- **Incentive Problem** - central planners are rewarded for meeting numerical targets, not consumer needs

+- **Innovation Deficits** - central planning has little incentive for innovation and risk-taking, as bureaurocratic approval is necessary and failure is often punished.

+- **Resource Misallocation** - without price signals, resources flow to politically beneficial ends, rather than their most productive outlets

+- **Grey & Black Markets** - inefficient official allocation incentivises the formation of illegal parallel markets that operate outside of planning -- with black markets operating by immoral means

+- **Corruption and Rent-Seeking** - the concentration of economic decision-making power creates opportunities for corruption and political favoritism

+- **Misinformation** - State agents, in orer to create the appearance of meeting targets to avoid punishment will manipulate data, further obfuscating problems